criskellet/mixedMessages/README.md

 * JavaScript
 * Git and GitHub
 * command line (Git Bash)
+* Markdown

 ## Sources
 This was written as part of Codecademy online course to re-inforce information learnt in JavaScript videos.
-This is the first code that I have wriiten to run locally on my machine using Git Bash and Node.
-The task requires the use of Git and GitHub to test out how to use version control for code files.
+This small project reinforced concepts learned rearding JavaScript iterators.
+This is my attempt at running JavaScrpit code locally on my machine, using Git Bash and Node.
+Another first os teh use of Markdown to create a README file for the project.
+Once the code was tested, the code along with the README are uploaded onto GitHub thereby enabling me to use source code control for thsi project.

 ## Other
 This code was written by Cris Kellet